brenderbee/table-practice/README.md

 ## Known Bugs
-* This app does not have known bugs at this time.
+* When a user is on the last page of entries and executes a sort, the display should change back to a view of the first page with the sort applied.
+This does not happen and results in an odd user experience.

 ## Contact
 _Do not contact anyone with questions or comments regarding this project._